dotintent/react-native-ble-plx/README.md

 ### Automatically

-Make sure that you have Carthage installed on your system.
+For iOS make sure that you have Carthage installed on your system.

 ```bash
 npm install --save react-native-ble-plx